-ICC is recognized worldwide for its International Court of Arbitration, and to ensure that we provide the best possible service, it is critical that our dispute resolution services and rules adapt to the latest legislative and technological developments and meet the growing needs of professionals in any place in the world.
+ICC is globally recognized for its International Court of Arbitration, and to ensure that we provide the best possible service, it is crucial that our dispute resolution services and rules adapt to the latest legislative and technological developments and meet the growing needs of professionals worldwide.

-Therefore, globally, the mission of the Arbitration and ADR Commission is to constantly update and debate changes in the rules for dispute resolution practices.
-In Brazil, we also have the mission of making alternatives for dispute resolution increasingly known and used and supporting the expansion of the Court in the country.
+Therefore, globally, the Arbitration and ADR Committee has the mission of continually updating and discussing rule changes for dispute resolution practices.
+In Brazil, we also have the mission of making alternative dispute resolution methods increasingly known and utilized, supporting the expansion of the Court in the country.

 LEADERSHIP OF THE COMMISSION IN BRAZIL